nordeim/onestopnews/docs/prompts.md

 ---

+Please meticulously review the attached `Project_Requirements_Document.md` to have a deep understanding of the WHAT, WHY and HOW of the project and its codebase design and architecture, then meticulously plan to review the four different 'Project Architecture Document' files attached - analyze, compare and critique the PADs.

+---

 awesome meticulous job so far. please keep up the good work. based on your improved (re-imagined) PRD and PAD, please meticulously plan to create a detailed and comprehensive `MASTER_EXECUTION_PLAN.md` for completing the building of the project codebase in logical independent phases.
 Include in your `MASTER_EXECUTION_PLAN.md` a list of the files to create/modify, and for each file, describe its features and interfaces, also a checklist for each file.
 - for building the codebase in logical and independent phases, with a detailed description and a file list with integrated checklist for each phase.
 - Include in your `MASTER_EXECUTION_PLAN.md` a list of the files to create/modify, and for each file, describe its features and interfaces, also a checklist for each file.